Set Current Location

 With origins that date back to the 14th Century, Begijnhof is Amsterdam's oldest hofje, or inner courtyard.
 The Medieval Courtyard was originally laid-out as a Beguinage, or dwelling for the Begijntjes - a Catholic sisterhood of single women.
 When the practice of the Catholic faith was deemed illegal in the 16th Century, the Beguinage was forced to surrender its chapel.
 A "hidden church" was built in its stead, concealed behind residential facades.
 This chapel still exists and is a cherished place of pilgrimage.
 Most of the other buildings that fringe the Begijnhof were built in the 17th and 18th Centuries, except for the Houten Huys.
 Constructed in 1528, this medieval timber house is Amsterdam's oldest and offers a glimpse into the city's architectural past.
 The courtyard also hosts the medieval home of the English Reformed Church and several historic stone plaques.
 Isolated from the bustle of the historic city center, the Begijnhof remains shrouded in an air of mystery, a rare, hidden gem that has survived the march of time.
 The entrance to the secluded courtyard is located at Spui.

 The story of Anne Frank is one that is known the world over; an emblematic personal account of the Holocaust that is now preserved at the Anne Frank House.
-Born in Germany, Anne Frank moved to Amsterdam, where she spent the majority of her truncated life, upon the advent of the Nazi Regime.
-Spurred by the German occupation of the Netherlands, and the subsequent persecution of Jewish community, Anne went into hiding with her family on July 6, 1942.
+Born in Germany, Anne Frank moved to Amsterdam, where she spent the majority of her short life, upon the advent of the Nazi Regime.
+Spurred by the German occupation of the Netherlands, and the subsequent persecution of the Jewish community, Anne went into hiding with her family on July 6, 1942.
 The family sought refuge in a series of concealed rooms hidden behind a bookcase in the building where her father worked.
 Here, they lived in isolation for over two years with the help of sympathetic aids until they were discovered by the Gestapo in 1944, just a few months before the fall of the Nazi regime.
 Over the course of these two years, Anne maintained a diary detailing life in the Annex, her hopes, and dreams; a moving account that was eventually published by her father.
 Although the German occupants removed all the furniture from the Anne Frank House when the inhabitants were detained in 1944, films and other sources, including Anne's diary, present a vivid picture of what life was like during those trying times.
 The museum opened on May 3, 1960, and the enormous visitors' center was constructed in the 1980s.

 The Netherlands' most renowned church has been the source of inspiration for many musicians.
 The famous tower was completed in 1638, its bells manufactured by the renowned François Hemony foundry in 1658.
 Though the Protestant community owned Westerkerk, the tower was the property of the local authorities and served as a lookout.
 This marks the site of Rembrandt's burial, as well as the marriage of Queen Beatrix and Prince Claus.
 For Anne Frank, whose hidden annex is located just a few doors down, the ringing of the clock was a beacon of hope during World War II.